gittieatlas/PEP/tutorial/text.md

 **What is a service worker?**

 - Service workers are a proxy that sits inside the browser, but it's controlled by JS.
 So you tell the SW to run a java script and what that script does is takes the files that you need and pout it in a special cache.
-Not the browser cache, because that doesn;t work when your offfline.
+Not the browser cache, because that doesn't work when your offline.
 This is a new additional cache that you control.
 Completely flexible and under your control: you can control the lifetime, the file times that go into it, and the size.
 There are tools to help manage this cache.

 - Service workers are a type of web worker, an object that executes a script separately from the main browser thread.
 Service workers run independent of the application they are associated with and can receive messages when not active (either because your application is in the background or not open, or the browser is closed).